North Dakota school board reinstates Pledge of Allegiance

 Public comment was not allowed at the special meeting, attended by about two dozen citizens.
 A handful of them clapped after the vote.
 One of them, Vietnam veteran David Halcrow, apologized to Dei after the meeting.

-“What was done to her … those people need to be in the clink,” said Halcrow, who had a walking cast on his lower left leg and walked with a cane.
+“What was done to her … those people need to be in the clink,” said Halcrow.
 “It if were up me, they would be in jail.
 There’s no excuse for that kind of thing.”